In this issue we discuss the risks associated with an emerging online financial service known as peer-to-peer, or P2P,

 link in the newsletter to view a panel discussion on this topic.
 The Securities

-Division recently participated in the 2010 Senior Scam Jam sponsored in Charlotte
+Division recently participated in the 2010 Senior Schemes Jam sponsored in Charlotte

 by the Better Business Bureau Consumer Foundation.
 Also included is an updated calendar